Las Estrellas

-Las Estrellas ("The Stars"; previously El Canal de las Estrellas, or "The Channel of the Stars") is one of the cornerstone networks of TelevisaUnivision, with affiliate stations all over Mexico, flagshipped at XEW-TDT in Mexico City.
-Many of the programs of Las Estrellas are seen in the United States on Univision, UniMás, and Galavisión.
+Las Estrellas (lit.
+'The Stars') is a Mexican television network owned by TelevisaUnivision.
+Its first official broadcast took place on 21 March 1951.
+It airs free-to-air through affiliate stations throughout Mexico, based on XEW-TDT in Mexico City.

+It is considered the most-watched television channel in Mexico and serves as Televisa's flagship channel.
+It is also the oldest national television network in Mexico, originating from station XEW-TV, the second-oldest station in the country, following XHTV-TDT (channel 4).
+Much of Las Estrellas' programming is broadcast in the U.S. on Univision, UniMás and Galavisión.

+Its programming primarily consists of telenovelas, game shows, comedy shows, sports shows, and news broadcasts.
+On weekends, it features movies, reality shows, children's programming, special events (concerts, award shows), and occasionally, the final episodes of major telenovelas (simulcast on the main stations of the Televisa Regional network).
+Additionally, weekends include broadcasts of major Mexican soccer matches and, at times, boxing events.

 History

-Las Estrellas originated from XEW-TV, which began broadcasting on 21 March 1951.
+Las Estrellas originated from XEW-TV, which began broadcasting on 11 March 1951.
 The channel was a sister station to the legendary XEW-AM radio station, owned by Emilio Azcárraga Vidaurreta, which was also the owner of the newly launched channel.
 It was the second commercial TV channel to be established in Mexico City, after XHTV channel 4, owned by the Novedades newspaper.
 XEW-TV's first transmission was a live, play-by-play, outside broadcast of a Mexican League match, with XEW radio veteran Pedro Septién on commentary duties.
 Other than live sports broadcasts, XEW-TV initially broadcast films from the Golden Age of Mexican cinema, as its studios in Chapultepec 18 were still under construction.
 The studio complex, known as Televicentro, would be inaugurated in January 1952.
 Soon thereafter, the programming scope would be expanded to include live variety shows and television theatre showcases, in a style similar to XEW radio's similarly formatted shows.

 XEW-TV would be a pioneer in Mexican television, and would establish many industry firsts.
-In 1962, the channel would become the flagship network of the newly merged Telesistema Mexicano, which also brought XHTV and XHGC under Azcárraga's hands, and, after merging with XHTM-TV and Televisión Independiente de México, many of these station's programs would move to XEW-TV.
+In 1962, the channel would become the flagship network of the newly merged Telesistema Mexicano, which also brought XHTV and XHGC under Azcárraga's hands, and, after merging with XHTM-TV and Televisión Independiente de México, many of these stations' programs would move to XEW-TV.
 As a result, XEW-TV rapidly grew and became the country's most watched TV network, a position which was undisputed for many years, as Televisa held a monopoly on commercial TV in Mexico, which even went into heavily influencing the political landscape in the country.
 As a result, by 1985, and in preparation for the 1986 FIFA World Cup (in which Televisa was the host broadcaster), XEW-TV was renamed El Canal de las Estrellas, in reference to the station's line-up of actors, comedians and presenters.
 This was further reinforced with the launch of an image campaign song, sung by Lucía Méndez, in 1988.